 The Police Pension Account Statements have been prepared to meet the requirements of Regulation 7(1) (d) of the Accounts and Audit Regulations 2003, which states that Chief Constables are obliged to include the police pensions account in their statement of accounts.
-They also meet the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 based on International Financial Reporting Standards IAS19, as last amended on 16 June 2011.
+They also meet the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 based on International Financial Reporting Standards IAS19.
 The Accounts have been prepared on an accruals basis.
 The statements do not take account of liabilities to pay pensions and other benefits in the future.
 This is reported upon separately in the Actuary's statement.